node-class-may-2023/ComIT_Node/first-site.md

 9. Select `Create a Free Subdomain`
 ![First Steps Made Easy](resources/images/awardspace_subdomain.png)
 10. Input a subdomain name and click the create button (this is the URL that we'll access online)
-11. Open a new tab and navigate to the URL that you just created.
-You should see a landing page
 12. Now that we have a hosting and domain configured we need to upload our site to publish it.
 13. Download & install [Filezilla](https://sourceforge.net/projects/filezilla/files/latest/download)
 or any other [FTP](https://simple.wikipedia.org/wiki/FTP) client